AgnostiqHQ/covalent/doc/source/concepts/concepts.rst

 Covalent Services
 -----------------

 The Covalent server is a lightweight service that runs on your local machine or on a server.
 A dispatcher analyzes workflows (lattices) and hands its component functions (electrons) off to executors.
 Each executor is an adaptor to a backend hardware resource.
 Covalent has a growing list of turn-key executors for common compute backends.
-If no executor exists yet for your compute platform, Covalent supports writing your own.
+If no executor exists yet for your compute platform, Covalent provides base classes for writing your own.

 The Covalent GUI
 ----------------

 The Covalent graphical user interface (GUI) is a browser-based dashboard displayed by the dispatch service.
-The GUI dashboard shows a list of dispatched workflows.
-From there, you can drill down to workflow details or a graphical view of the workflow.
+Covalent keeps a database of dispatched workflows, and the  GUI dashboard lists these dispatched workflows.
+From this list, you can select a single dispatched workflow and examine a graph and runtime details.
 You can also view logs, settings, and result sets.

 .. toctree::
    :maxdepth: 1